Overview of the Irish education system

 Education in Ireland

-The Irish education system is made up of primary school and post-primary school.
-You must ensure that your child gets a certain minimum education from the age of 6 to the age of 16 or until they have completed 3 years of post-primary education.
+The Irish education system is made up of primary school and post-primary school (also know as secondary school).
+You must ensure that your child gets a certain minimum education from the age of 6 to 16 or until they have completed 3 years of post-primary education.

 Primary and post-primary schools must provide places based on their school admissions policy and admissions notice.